BSidesMUC/BSidesMunich2022/_talks/002-05_building-a-security-program-for-saas-product-development.md

 The content of this talk will cover a broad range, from technical topics, s.a. tooling for security automation or container security, all the way to non-technical topics such as compliance or risk assessment.

-Image the following fictitious scenario: you are starting a new job as the first security engineer of a startup with a software-as-a-service offering built on top of well known public cloud platforms with cloud-native technology.

-Being the first person to tackle security as a full time job, this might seem light a monumental task.

-How to quickly get a first overview of the current security posture?
-Where to start with security improvements?
-How to prioritize?
-How to define a security roadmap?

-This talk covers both technical aspects and general issues such as risk management, organizational aspects and how a specific (technical) long-term security roadmap could look like.